 The referee decides if and when the lights should be used.
 As of next year, this lighting system will allow evening sessions to be held.

 Book reserved tickets on Philippe Chatrier (Center Court).
-With a reserved ticket on Court Philippe Chatrier Stadium you'll have access to all the outside (annexe) courts except the Suzanne Lenglen and new Simonne-Mathieu show court, both of which will require their own ticket.
-Tickets are available in each of the four main tribunes: The "Borotra" and "Cochet" tribunes are situated on the west and east sides respectively, and the Brugnon and Lacoste tribunes are situated in the north and south sides respectively.
+With a reserved ticket on Court Philippe Chatrier Stadium you'll have access to all the outside (annexe) courts except the Suzanne Lenglen show court which requires its own ticket.

 Philippe Chatrier Center Court Map:

-We offer excellent Philippe Chatrier tickets in the CAT Or, CAT 1, CAT 2 and CAT 3.
+We offer excellent Philippe Chatrier tickets in the CAT OR (Gold), CAT 1, CAT 2 and CAT 3.

 "CAT 2" tickets are located in the first 10-20 rows of the upper level in the Cochet, Borotra, and Brugnon tribunes.